On the Fast Track to Full Gold Open Access: Relevant Literature

-This kind of the Gold Open Access model, and those alike to it, might be defended on the ground that the authors do not have to, or are not, paying the charge themselves, with a library or some other funder covering the expense -- but are we suggesting that every university, college, faculty, small and medium sized enterprise, etc. has the funds to cover the Article Processing Charge without which one can't publish a scientific discovery? \cite{Andrei2020} To discern the issue more clearly we can look at the global survey on Open Access books from academic book authors which found that $ 81\% $ of Open Access book authors and $ 55\% $ of non-Open Access book authors agree or strongly agree "that all future scholarly books should be" Open Access. \cite{Pyne2019} Thus the number of authors sentimenting a different stance is not insignificant, that is $ 19\% $ of authors from Open Access book authors and $ 45\% $ of authors from non-Open Access book authors are in the other part of the spectrum.
-Speaking in absolute terms, out of the 2542 respondents, ca. $ 80\% $ (2037) are non-Open Access book authors, therefore making a case argued by non-Open Access book authors far stronger than that of Open Access book authors. \cite{Pyne2019} This research has also found that typical barriers to choosing Open Access, given by non-Open Access book authors, are inability to find funds (representing a serious hurdle, as a high proportion of $ 47\% $ of both types of authors stated that they "didn't have funding for their last book"), low quality perception, low awareness and lack of willingness to pay; while the top three motivations for choosing Open Access, stated by Open Access book authors, are beliefs in: larger readership, openness of research and higher citation count. \cite{Pyne2019} For a comparison of Open Access and Subscription Access document output trend, one can consult Figure~\ref{fig:OaSb}.
+This kind of Gold Open Access model, and those alike to it, might be defended on the ground that the authors do not have to, or are not, paying the charge themselves, with a library or some other funder covering the expense.
+But are we suggesting that every university, college, faculty, small and medium-sized enterprise, etc. has the funds to cover the Article Processing Charge without which one can't publish a scientific discovery? \cite{Andrei2020} To discern the issue more clearly, we can look at the global survey on Open Access books\footnote{Inclusion of such an analysis makes the present article more complete, gives an insight into a branch of publishing similar in some instances to articles publishing (e.g. scientific monographs), and presents another publishing area with which one can compare and reason about.} from academic book authors, which found that $ 81\% $ of Open Access book authors and $ 55\% $ of non-Open Access book authors agree or strongly agree "that all future scholarly books should be" Open Access. \cite{Pyne2019} Thus the number of authors taking a different stance is not insignificant; that is, $ 19\% $ of authors from Open Access book authors and $ 45\% $ of authors from non-Open Access book authors are in the other part of the spectrum.
+Speaking in absolute terms, out of the 2542 respondents, ca. $ 80\% $ (2037) are non-Open Access book authors, therefore making a case argued by non-Open Access book authors far stronger than that of Open Access book authors. \cite{Pyne2019} This research has also found that typical barriers to choosing Open Access, given by non-Open Access book authors, are inability to find funds (representing a serious hurdle, as a high proportion of $ 47\% $ of both types of authors stated that they "didn't have funding for their last book"), low quality perception, low awareness, and lack of willingness to pay, while the top three motivations for choosing Open Access, stated by Open Access book authors, are beliefs in: larger readership, openness of research, and higher citation count. \cite{Pyne2019} For a comparison of the Open Access and Subscription Access document output trends, one can consult Figure~\ref{fig:OaSb}.